XavierNeto/authentication-security-practice/README.md

 - ejs
 - mongoose
 - dotenv
+- bcrypt

-I was using mongoose-encryption before, but now I am using MD5 hashing.
+I was using mongoose-encryption and MD5 before, but now I am using bcrypt to salting and hashing.